 The screwdriver sits at the top of the file just fits the most common screws.
-I wouldn’t recommend it for tightening long screws into big logs but it’s very useful to open battery slots on electronic devices (the safety ones on kids toys) or to re-fasten screws on your gear like smaller folding knives.
+I wouldn’t recommend it for tightening long screws into big logs.
+But it’s very useful to open battery slots on electronic devices (the safety ones on kids toys) or to re-fasten screws on your gear like smaller folding knives.

 The bottle opener opens bottles.
 Period.
-Oh yes, and it doubles as a quite big carabiner to fix the Style PS on keyrings, zipper pulls, lanyards etc.
+Oh yes, and it doubles as a quite big carabiner to fix the Leatherman Style PS on keyrings, zipper pulls, lanyards etc.

 I used to carry one of those in my EDC pouch and one on my keychain.
 Unfortunately I just relied on it being legal on planes and both of them got confiscated at the Maldives airport.
 I had to learn the hard way that Maldive law say it’s illegal to carry any multitool when boarding a plane not only those with a blade.
 By now I have a Leatherman Style PS again and put it into my EDC pouch.
 I reorganized my keychain and so I don’t want a multitool there anymore.